ucb-dataj/2018/md/week9.md

 More applications of this?
 If you aren't following SB 827 you should be.
 So how would you map the impact of that bill? <https://transitrichhousing.org/> tried.

+# Homework
+I want you to find one shapefile that is relevant to your story, load it and label it.
+By Wednesday night you should be able to send me a screenshot of QGIS with the data loaded as well as a clear sentence or two describing the source of the data, the URL you got it from, and the relevance to your project.

+Who is data of the week next week?